Classroom Plus Plus (CPP) Developer Guide

 * * meticulous teacher add private notes (e.g., allergies) recall critical student welfare details

-* * user retrieve my input history don't have to retype the entire command when I make a small typo
+* * user retrieve my input history avoid retyping the entire command when I make a small typo

 * * careless user undo my actions correct mistakes without losing my work